SuriyaPradeep/DSA_Questions/README.md

 int top() gets the top element of the stack. int getMin() retrieves the minimum element in the stack.
 You must implement a solution with O(1) time complexity for each function.

+3.Evaluate Reverse Polish Notation:-You are given an array of strings tokens that represents an arithmetic expression in a Reverse Polish Notation.
+Evaluate the expression.
+Return an integer that represents the value of the expression.
+Note that:
+The valid operators are '+', '-', '*', and '/'.
+Each operand may be an integer or another expression.
+The division between two integers always truncates toward zero.
+There will not be any division by zero.
+The input represents a valid arithmetic expression in a reverse polish notation.
+The answer and all the intermediate calculations can be represented in a 32-bit integer.
+Example 1:
+Input: tokens = ["2","1","+","3","*"]
+Output: 9
+Explanation: ((2 + 1) * 3) = 9